 Address: Piazza del Duomo

-One of the ways in which the brand has repaid its debt to the city is through the Fondazione Prada.
-It’s a space for modern art, thought-provoking installations, events, cinema and creativity in general.
 The complex is located on the south side of the city in an ex-distillery, a short walk from Lodi Tibb metro station.
-Its in-house 1950s style café called Bar Luce (designed by filmmaker Wes Anderson) is also an attraction in its own right.
+Its in-house 1950s-style café called Bar Luce (designed by filmmaker Wes Anderson) is also an attraction in its own right.

 Address: Largo Isarco 2

 It’s a pleasant place for a stroll or to grab lunch or dinner.
 You can also find that green tea Kit-Kat you’ve been hankering for!
 The Ravioleria attracts long queues for its street food (dumplings freshly made in front of you).
-Bokok is another one of our favourite restaurants, with a fresh, modern interior and great dim sum.
+Bokok is another one of our favorite restaurants, with a fresh, modern interior and great dim sum.

 Address: Via Paolo Sarpi

-5. Walk the Fashion District
+5. Window Shop in the Fashion District

 Address: Quadrilatero della Moda